Livshitz/concurrency.libx.js/README.md

 ![Node.js CI](https://github.com/Livshitz/concurrency.libx.js/workflows/Node.js%20CI/badge.svg)

 # ᭟ concurrency.libx.js
-> Helper functions to deal better with multicuncurrency, parallelism and promises.
+> Helper functions to deal better with multi-concurrency, parallelism and promises.
 This lib is browser compatible, and nodejs environment.

+### Features:
+- **The missing piece in asynchronous programming** - Leverage Promises by manually creating Deferred object (like Promise but with more control).
+- **Advanced utils for concurrent events** - Throttle, debounce, chain and more.
+- **Easily convert synchronous functions to asynchronous** - Dynamically convert functions to async functions.

 ## Use:
 #### NodeJS: